 After many conversations between Kirk and Doug about the wine industry, winemaking philosophy, and life in general, the synergy between the two seemed to be the perfect fit.
 Kirk's intuition was that this was the right partnership to launch Paradise Springs Santa Barbara.

-Paradise Springs Santa Barbara has exciting plans in the near future.
-The team looks to open a tasting room in downtown Santa Barbara's The Funk Zone just a few blocks from the ocean where guests will be able to visit, taste wines, and engage the winery on a personal level.
-Virginia wines are expected to make their way west and be available to taste and purchase alongside the Santa Barbara wines in the tasting room.
-Future vintages see not only the continuation of the Happy Canyon Sauvignon Blanc and Sta.
+Paradise Springs Santa Barbara officially opened in December 2017.
+Future vintages will see not only the continuation of the Happy Canyon Sauvignon Blanc and Sta.
 Rita Hills Pinot Noir but the addition of a Sta.
 Rita Hills Chardonnay, a Bordeaux blend from Happy Canyon, a Syrah, and a single vineyard Pinot Noir from the oldest and most esteemed vineyard in Santa Barbara County; Sanford and Benedict in Sta.
 Rita Hills.

-As Paradise Springs looks to establish its roots in Santa Barbara, operations in Virginia continue to push the boundaries on producing the best Virginia wine.
+As Paradise Springs Santa Barbara flourishes, operations in Virginia continue to push the boundaries on producing the best Virginia wine.
 The team is looking forward to new opportunities that will be created by bringing the Paradise Springs brand west.